Projects

 Sustainable Product Design

-Bone broth with fresh ingredients
+Herbal broth with spices and ingredients

 Design Challenge